Wind profiles for WKB Prandtl models based on slope and free air flow: Conclusions

 \section{Conclusions}

-The purpose of this study was to find wind profiles, including slope flows, that can be used to model air dispersion in an alpine valley.
+The purpose of this work was to find wind profiles, including slope flows, that can be used to model air dispersion in an alpine valley.
 Slope flows are a major topic in boundary layer meteorology for a variety of reasons.
 The modification of \cite{Grisogono2015} was used to address these flows, making the general Prandtl model weakly nonlinear. \\

 We demonstrated how to obtain friction velocity, friction temperature, and sensible heat flux from the WKB$_{\epsilon}$ Prandtl model and vice versa.
 Optimization routines were utilised to estimate these values in various function calls, and we demonstrated the effectiveness of our techniques with multiple examples.
 When the range of $K_{0}$- and $h$ values was too large, problems with applying our R-functions and parameterization occurred because convergence of our methods based on the L-BFGS-B routine and interval bisection was no longer guaranteed.
-It's worth noting that we tested another optimization routine called SANN, however it was inefficient when compared to L-BFGS-B. In our algorithms it was very interesting to see that the sensible heat flux once calculated as in \cite{Holtslag1982}, (\citeyear{Holtslag1983}); \cite{Holtslag1984}, remains constant up to a proportionality factor $\cos(\alpha)$ and was reproduced in all our three R-functions. \\
+It's worth noting that we tested another optimization routine called SANN, however it was inefficient when compared to L-BFGS-B. \\

-One of the main points in this study was the translation of Monin-Obukhuv similarity theory friction parameters and sensible heat flux to those for complex terrain with slopes and vice versa.
+One of the main points in this study was the translation of Monin-Obukhov similarity theory friction parameters and sensible heat flux to those for complex terrain with slopes and vice versa.
 Geometrical analysis, including coordinate rotation, and statistical arguments were used to accomplish this translation.